Framartin/lgv-geometric-transferability/README.md

 ### Citation

-If you use our code, please cite our paper:
+If you use our code or our method, please cite our paper:
 ```bibtex
 @inproceedings{,
    abstract = {We propose transferability from Large Geometric Vicinity (LGV), a new technique to increase the transferability of black-box ad-versarial attacks.
 LGV starts from a pretrained surrogate model and collects multiple weight sets from a few additional training epochs with a constant and high learning rate.
 LGV exploits two geometric properties that we relate to transferability.
 First, models that belong to a wider weight optimum are better surrogates.
 Second, we identify a subspace able to generate an effective surrogate ensemble among this wider optimum.
 Through extensive experiments, we show that LGV alone outper-forms all (combinations of) four established test-time transformations by 1.8 to 59.9 percentage points.
 Our findings shed new light on the importance of the geometry of the weight space to explain the transferability of adversarial examples.},